Scree: Albedo (radiation reflection)

 The albedo, or the ability of a material to reflect incoming radiation energy, is also an important quality to consider.
 Generally, the debris will have a lower albedo than the glacier ice it covers, and will thus reflect less incoming solar radiation.
 Instead, the debris will absorb radiation energy and transfer it through the cover layer to the debris-ice interface.

 If the ice is covered by a relatively thin layer of debris (less than around two centimeters thick), the albedo effect is most important.
 As scree accumulates atop the glacier, the ice's albedo will begin to decrease.
 Instead, the glacier ice will absorb incoming solar radiation and transfer it to the upper surface of the ice.
 Then, the glacier ice begins to absorb the energy and uses it in the process of melting.

-However, once the debris cover reaches 2 cm or more in thickness, the albedo effect begins to dissipate.
+However, once the debris cover reaches or more in thickness, the albedo effect begins to dissipate.
 Instead, the debris blanket will act to insulate the glacier, preventing incoming radiation from penetrating the scree and reaching the ice surface.
 In addition to rocky debris, thick snow cover can form an insulating blanket between the cold winter atmosphere and subnivean spaces in screes.
 As a result, soil, bedrock, and also subterranean voids in screes do not freeze at high elevations.

 Microclimates

 A scree has many small interstitial voids, while an ice cave has a few large hollows.
 Due to cold air seepage and air circulation, the bottom of scree slopes have a thermal regime similar to ice caves.

 Because subsurface ice is separated from the surface by thin, permeable sheets of sediment, screes experience cold air seepage from the bottom of the slope where sediment is thinnest.
 This freezing circulating air maintains internal scree temperatures 6.8–9.0 °C colder than external scree temperatures.
-These < 0 °C thermal anomalies occur up to 1000 m below sites with mean annual air temperatures of 0 °C.
+These < 0 °C thermal anomalies occur up to below sites with mean annual air temperatures of 0 C.

-Patchy permafrost, which forms under conditions < 0 °C, probably exists at the bottom of some scree slopes despite mean annual air temperatures of 6.8–7.5 °C.
+Patchy permafrost, which forms under conditions < 0 °C, probably exists at the bottom of some scree slopes despite mean annual air temperatures of 6.8-7.5 C.